 The Camp Taylor Story

-In 1993, Kimberlie and Michael Gamino welcomed a son, Taylor, to their family, only to have doctors discover within hours of delivery that he had been born with half a heart, a condition known as Hypo-Plastic Right Heart Syndrome with intact ventricular septum.
-Uncertain as to how long their son would be in their lives, the couple did all they could to ensure Taylor experienced the fun, formative moments of childhood even while enduring four open heart surgeries and a stroke.
-These were dark days, with Taylor fighting for his life while seven chest tubes drained fluid off his upper body after one open heart surgery.
+In 1993, Kimberlie and Michael Gamino welcomed their second son, Taylor, to their family, only to have doctors discover within hours of delivery that he had been born with half a heart, a condition known as Hypo-Plastic Right Heart Syndrome with intact ventricular septum.
+Uncertain as to how long their son would be in their lives, the couple did all they could to ensure Taylor experienced the fun, formative moments of childhood even while enduring four open-heart surgeries and a stroke.
+These were dark days, with Taylor fighting for his life while seven chest tubes drained fluid off his upper body after one open-heart surgery.
 The Gamino family lived at the hospital for months at a time.

 By age 8, it became clear to the Gaminos that Taylor could not keep pace with his friends or participate in sports or other physical activities due to exhaustion and the threat of injury.
 Taylor came to understand that everyone at school knew he had a heart defect and saw him as “different.”
 This left Taylor feeling isolated and alone.

 While continuing to progress medically, his parents recognized Taylor needed help with the daunting emotional and social challenges that accompany living with a life-threatening disease.
 The Gaminos saw the urgent need to connect Taylor with other children in similar circumstances but were shocked to discover no such program existed in Northern and Central California.
-Taking the initiative, the Gaminos established Camp Taylor.
+Taking the initiative, the Gaminos established Camp Taylor back in the year 2002.

 Taylor, 5 years old